willerf/type-checker/README.md

 is specified indicating the type must be orderable.
 There are 7 type classes in total, Plus, Minus, Star, Slash, Percent, Eq, and Ord.

-To the right of the colon, we can see that the function takes two parameters of the same type `'a` and also returns a value of type `'a`.
+To the right of the colon, we can see that the function takes two parameters of the same type `('a, 'a)` and returns a value of type `'a`.

 #### Complete Example
 Consider the following function that implements and utilizes a `push` function.